|

 - Tell your friends for support.

 - If you slip and smoke, don't be discouraged.
-Many formers
+Many former

-smokers tired to stop several times before they finally succeeded.
+smokers tried to stop several times before they finally succeeded.

 What happens when you go to quit?